• Open Account

 New investors often confuse the exchange with the index.
 Here is the difference:

-• Composition: Includes almost all stocks listed on the exchange (over 3,000 companies).
+Composition Includes almost all stocks listed on the exchange (over 3,000 companies) Includes the 100 largest non-financial companies listed on the exchange

-• Investing: This is the most popular route for Indian investors.
-ETFs like the Invesco QQQ (in the US) or Motilal Oswal Nasdaq 100 ETF (in India) track this index.
+Investing You cannot invest directly in the index, but you can buy index funds that track it (though these are rare in India compared to NASDAQ 100 funds) The most popular route for Indian investors.
+ETFs like the Invesco QQQ (in the US) or Motilal Oswal NASDAQ 100 ETF (in India) track this index

-How to invest in Nasdaq from India?
+How to Invest in NASDAQ from India?

 In FY 2025-26, Indian investors have three primary routes to own a piece of the US market.
 Each has different tax and regulatory implications.